 This song was written and originally released by the band SR-71 on their 2004 album Here We Go Again

 .
-In our interview with Bowling For Soup lead singer Jaret Reddick
+In a Songfacts interview with Bowling For Soup lead singer Jaret Reddick

-explained how they ended up recording the song.
+, he explained how they ended up recording it.
 Said Reddick: "'1985' was interesting because we were coming off our biggest record, which was Drunk Enough To Dance

 .
 And we went in thinking that we had a complete album, and we recorded a complete album.
 We did Hangover You Don't Deserve